 The choice of a program of study rests with each student.
 This includes the choice of an academic program, location of classes, and method of delivery.
-The faculty and counselors at Jackson State are available to assist students in the selection of a course of study and specific courses as well as a location and method of study.
+Advisors at Jackson State are available to assist students in the selection of a course of study and specific courses as well as a location and method of study.